codezaur/case-boss/README.md

 #### About `preserve_tokens`

 The `--preserve` CLI option and `preserve_tokens` Python argument allow you to specify a comma-separated list (CLI) or list of strings (Python) of words/acronyms to preserve in their original or uppercase form during case conversion.
 This is useful for things like `ID`, `HTTP`, etc., so they remain as intended (e.g., `userID` instead of `userId`).

+#### About `recursion_limit`

+The `--limit` CLI option and `recursion_limit` Python argument set the maximum recursion depth for nested JSON key transformation.
+For example, setting it to 1 will only transform top-level keys.
+Defaults to 0 (unlimited recursion).

+#### About `exclude_keys`

+The `--exclude` CLI option and `exclude_keys` Python argument allow you to specify a comma-separated list (CLI) or list of strings (Python) of keys to skip entirely during transformation, including stopping recursion on those keys and their nested values.

 ## Supported Case Types